What is OFAC 50 Percent Rule?

 Why Was the OFAC 50 Percent Rule Implemented?

-The OFAC 50 Percent Rule was implemented to prevent sanctioned individuals and organizations from evading US sanctions by concealing their ownership through complex corporate structures.
-Without this rule, a Russian oligarch on the SDN List could simply create a new subsidiary — not listed on the SDN List — and conduct business freely.
+The OFAC 50 Percent Rule was designed to prevent sanctioned individuals and organizations from evading US sanctions by concealing their ownership through complex corporate structures.
+Without this rule, a Russian oligarch on the SDN List could simply create a new subsidiary — not listed on the SDN List — and conduct business freely through it.

-In December 2022, OFAC significantly updated the rule to clarify that indirect ownership chains are fully covered: if a blocked person owns 50% or more of an intermediate company, and that company owns any stake in another entity, the blocked person’s proportional indirect ownership is counted toward the 50% threshold.
-This update closed a major loophole that allowed sanctions evasion through multi-layered corporate structures.
+In December 2022, OFAC significantly updated the rule to clarify that indirect ownership chains are fully covered: if a blocked person owns 50% or more of an intermediate company, and that company owns any stake in another entity, the blocked person’s proportional indirect ownership is counted toward the 50% threshold in the downstream entity.
+This update closed a major loophole that had allowed sanctions evasion through multi-layered corporate structures, particularly relevant following expanded Russia sanctions.

 Penalties for Violating the OFAC 50% Rule